 The Threadleaf Group: Shrubs With Golden Foliage

+Some of the false cypress shrubs that fall into the so-called Filifera or threadleaf group boast a showy, greenish-golden to golden foliage.
 What all of these shrub cultivars share is a scaly, golden foliage that is string-like in form.
 The latter trait is the reason for the name, "Filifera," which is Latin for "thread-bearing."

 With their fine texture, these threadleaf false cypress shrubs are great for giving your yard visual interest, and their golden foliage opens up some interesting options when developing landscape color schemes.
 For example, when you use deep red barberries as a companion plant to go along with the golden foliage of a false cypress, it creates an instant focal point.